 In my books, The Year-Round Vegetable Gardener and Growing Under Cover, I write extensively about the row cover hoops I use to stretch the harvest season in my vegetable garden.
 I use them to get a head start on spring planting, but also in autumn to protect from frost and cold weather.
 Simple row cover hoops can also be used during the growing season to shelter vegetable plants from pests like flea beetles, potatoes beetles, and squash bugs, or even larger pests like rabbits, deer, and birds.

 Row cover hoops are one of my secrets of a healthy, long-producing vegetable garden.
-Plus, they’re quick and easy to set up which is very handy if an unexpected frost is in the forecast.
+Plus, they’re quick and easy to set up which is very handy if an unexpected frost or bad weather is in the forecast.
 In my online course, How to Build & Use Mini Hoop Tunnels in the Vegetable Garden I talk about how they’ve been a game changer in my food garden.
-Read on to learn more about the various ways you can use hoop tunnels in your garden, as well as the various materials I use to make my structures.
+Read on to learn more about the various ways you can use hoop tunnels, as well as the various materials I use to make my structures.

 Two ways to use row cover hoops: